Top 5 Ashwagandha Benefits for Women

 4. Reproductive Health

 When the body is stressed, it diverts its resources from producing reproductive hormones in order to make more cortisol.
-Naturally, this can have a negative impact on fertility, sexuality, and the menstrual cycle.
+Naturally, this can have a negative impact on fertility, sexuality, the menstrual cycle, and overall hormonal balance.

 Ashwagandha is traditionally known in Ayurveda for its sexual health benefits for men, but research shows that it may be just as beneficial for women.
 In one clinical study, ashwagandha significantly improved libido and sexual function for females experiencing a sexual slump.
-16 In another study, ashwagandha, combined with two other Ayurvedic herbs, was shown to ease menopausal symptoms, with a significant improvement in quality of life.17
+16 Another recent clinical study found that ashwagandha can help ease menopause symptoms and support hormonal balance in menopausal women.17

 5. Thyroid Health